Branding & Rebranding

 The biggest lightbulbs do not always produce the brightest ideas.

-As a designer, my job is to make
+As designers, our job is to make

 the strange seem familiar